Beyond-Diagonal RIS Under Non-Idealities: Learning-Based Architecture Discovery and Optimization: System Model and Problem Formulation

 \subsection{System Model}

-We consider a BD-RIS aided MU-MIMO system.
-As shown in Fig. \ref{system}, the system consists of one transmitter equipped with $N_T$ antennas, one BD-RIS with $N_I$ elements, and $K$ users, where the $k$-th user is equipped with $N_k$ antennas and $N_R = \sum_{k=1}^K N_k$.
-Generally, the $N_I$-element BD-RIS can be modeled as $N_I$ elements connected to an $N_I$-port reconfigurable impedance network consisting of tunable admittance components and characterized by its scattering matrix $\mathbf{\Theta} \in \mathbb{C}^{N_I \times N_I}$.
-Alternatively, the BD-RIS can also be characterized by the admittance matrix $\mathbf{Y} \in \mathbb{C}^{N_I \times N_I}$ of the reconfigurable impedance network, and $\mathbf{\Theta}$ and $\mathbf{Y}$ are related by\cite{pozar2011microwave}
+As shown in Fig. \ref{system}, we consider a passive BD-RIS aided MU-MIMO system consisting of one transmitter equipped with $N_T$ antennas, one BD-RIS with $N_I$ elements, and $K$ users, where the $k$-th user is equipped with $N_k$ antennas and $N_R = \sum_{k=1}^K N_k$ denotes the total number of user antennas.
+The $N_I$-element BD-RIS can be modeled as $N_I$ elements connected to an $N_I$-port reconfigurable impedance network consisting of tunable admittance components and characterized by its scattering matrix $\mathbf{\Theta} \in \mathbb{C}^{N_I \times N_I}$.
+Alternatively, the BD-RIS can also be characterized by the admittance matrix $\mathbf{Y} \in \mathbb{C}^{N_I \times N_I}$ of the reconfigurable impedance network, and $\mathbf{\Theta}$ and $\mathbf{Y}$ are related by\cite{pozar2011microwave} { }where $Y_0$ denotes the reference admittance.
+Generally, we assume the BD-RIS to be reciprocal, which physically implies that the wave transmission characteristics between any two ports are symmetric.
+Mathematically, this physical property strictly constrains the scattering matrix $\mathbf{\Theta}$ and the admittance matrix $\mathbf{Y}$ to be symmetric (i.e., $\mathbf{\Theta}=\mathbf{\Theta}^T$ and $\mathbf{Y}=\mathbf{Y}^T$).